sarahrosehassan/cauchylist/README.md

 The file that will be encrypted is called "plainText"

-1. This is the plainText read in binary mode (decimal number system).
+1. This is the plainText read in binary mode (in the decimal system).
 The actual plainText file is an image.